 The procedure involves the following:

 - A larger, hollow needle is then placed gently through the skin into the chest cavity.
-Sometimes, the provider uses ultrasound or CT imaging to guide the needle.
+Sometimes, your provider uses ultrasound or CT imaging to guide the needle.

 - A smaller cutting needle inside the hollow one is used to collect tissue samples.
 During this part of the procedure, you are asked to sing, hum, or say "eee."
 This helps prevent air from getting into the chest cavity, which can cause the lung to collapse (pneumothorax).
 Usually, 3 or more biopsy samples are taken.